vyos/vyos-documentation/docs/installation/cloud/gcp.rst

     ssh-keygen -t rsa -f ~/.ssh/vyos_gcp -C "vyos@mypc"

-.. note:: In name "vyos@mypc" The first value must be "**vyos**".
+.. note:: For name, type "vyos@mypc" as the first value must be "**vyos**".
    Because default user is vyos and google api uses this option.

 2. Open GCP console and navigate to the menu **Metadata**.
 Choose